 YOUTUBE VIDEOS DETAILING LILLY WAVE CAPABILITY

 Unfortunately, even the Freedom of Information Act couldn’t pry loose much information on electronic mind control techniques, though we know that a great deal of study was done in these areas.
 We have, for example, only four pages on sub-project 94 — by comparison, a veritable flood of documents were released on the use of drugs in mind control.
-We know, however, that research into psych electronic was extensive; indeed, statements of project goals dating from ARTICHOKE and BLUEBIRD days clearly identify this area as a high priority.
+We know, however, that research into psych electronics was extensive; indeed, statements of project goals dating from ARTICHOKE and BLUEBIRD days clearly identify this area as a high priority.
 Marks’ anonymous informant, jocularly nicknamed ‘Deep Trance’, even told a previous interviewer that, beginning in 1963, the CIA and military’s mind control efforts strongly emphasized electronics.
 I, therefore, assume that the ‘dark’ MKULTRA subprojects concerned matters such as brain implants, microwaves, ESB and related technologies.

 I make an issue of the timing and secrecy involved in this research to underscore three points: